bvivek2148/Secure-File-Sharing/HOW_TO_USE.md

 1. **Save Your Keys**: Always save encryption keys securely.
 Without the key, files cannot be decrypted.
 2. **Strong Keys**: Use long, complex keys with letters, numbers, and symbols.
 3. **Unique Keys**: Use different keys for different files for better security.
-4. **Regular Backups**: The demo uses localStorage, so clearing browser data will delete files.
+4. **Data Backup**: Export important files before clearing browser data - localStorage clears will delete everything.
 5. **Secure Sharing**: When sharing files, use strong recipient passwords and share them through secure channels.
 6. **Two-Layer Security**: The system uses two layers of encryption - one for the file and one for the key during sharing.
+7. **Demo Accounts**: The system starts with two demo accounts (Alice and Bob) - perfect for testing file sharing.
+8. **Data Persistence**: All uploaded files and user data persist permanently in localStorage until you delete them.